-On July 17, the CCC announced that it suspended intercollegiate athletic conference competition for the fall 2020 semester.
+On July 17, 2020 the CCC announced that it suspended intercollegiate athletic conference competition for the fall 2020 semester.
 UNE suspended all fall semester athletic competition, including swimming and rugby, which are not part of the CCC.

 On Jan.
-20, the CCC announced that it suspended conference competition for winter sports for the 2020-21 season.
-The cancelation of conference competition applies to contests scheduled by the league office, including the conference championship.
-UNE continues to evaluate the feasibility of competitive options later in the spring for those sports that have been previously cancelled while keeping the health and safety of the students, staff and community central to all discussions.
+20, 2021 the CCC announced that it suspended conference competition for winter sports for the 2020-21 season.
+The cancelation of conference competition applied to contests scheduled by the league office, including the conference championship.